atelier-saulx/based/packages/client/README.md

 #### `get`

-It's also possible to simply get the data, instead of observing it, using the same
+It's also possible to simply get the data once, instead of observing it, using the `based.get` method, which accepts a query or data function name as argument.

 ## License